-NEOMATRIX is a three-year-long international scientific collaboration project funded by the European Commission’s H2020 grant programme in the framework of the European Twinning instrument.
+NEOMATRIX is a four-year-long international scientific collaboration project funded by the European Commission’s H2020 grant programme in the framework of the European Twinning instrument.
 Twinning aims to foster long-term relatlionships between administrations of existing and future EU countries, and to obtain concrete mandatory operational results through peer-to-peer activities.
 NEOMATRIX will achieve this through the training of young scientists in the scope of a scientific project that brings together the individual expertise of the four partner laboratories involved.

 Shedding new light on the Neolithic expansion

 The project investigates the Neolithic expansion across the Mediterranean, a complex landmark event in prehistory that so far has been resolved only in broad strokes.
 While archaeology and history have already provided explanations about the processes involved, many questions pertaining to specific demographic and cultural change remain open.
 Some of these questions can be answered most directly through archaeogenomics, or in other words, the analysis of ancient DNA (aDNA) data, and biogeochemistry data.
 With an interdisciplinary approach, NEOMATRIX aims to shed new light on the Neolithic expansion by studying demographic change in detail and linking these with changes in material culture, to investigate for instance how the rate of cultural change may be related to expansion dynamics, and how the role of sexes might have changed as agricultural societies evolved, to name just two examples.
 This approach will benefit from both the expertise developed and the data already produced by the partner laboratories, whose collective reanalysis will not only increase the skills of the young scientists involved but also the level of interpretation of the results.

 Click here for more on the scientific question and research methodology

 Building an exemplary democratic network across local labs